Sheldon D. Fields

-Sheldon D. Fields (born January, 1970), is a Registered Professional Nurse, Family Nurse Practitioner, educator, researcher, health policy analyst, and nurse entrepreneur who is known for his work in the field of behavioral health research specializing in the area of HIV/AIDS prevention.
+Sheldon D. Fields is a Registered Professional Nurse, Family Nurse Practitioner, educator, researcher, health policy analyst, and nurse entrepreneur who is known for his work in the field of behavioral health research specializing in the area of HIV/AIDS prevention.

 Early life and education

-Fields was born in Brooklyn, New York, in January 1970, the youngest child of six children raised by a single mother.
+Fields was born in Brooklyn, New York, the youngest child of six children raised by a single mother.
 Fields attended public schools and lived in Brooklyn until the age of 17.
 Sheldon attended Clara Barton High School for Health Professionals with the intention of going to medical school in the future.
 Instead, he discovered his love of nursing.

 At the age of 17, Sheldon began his college education at the State University of New York (now known as Binghamton University).
 Fields graduated in 1991 and started his first job as a nurse at the Sloan Cancer Center in New York City.
 It was there that Fields first was exposed to the HIV/AIDS population.
 Working at Sloan Cancer Center, Fields also worked closely with Nurse Practitioners and decided to return to school to receive his advanced degree in nursing.
 In 1993, Fields returned to Binghamton University to complete a master's in family nursing with certification as Family Nurse Practitioner.
 While studying for his master's degree, Fields researched intimate partner violence.
 His mentor, Dr. Theresa Grabo, encouraged him to pursue a Ph.D., and Fields went on to attend the University of Pennsylvania, his mentor's alma mater, graduating with a Ph.D. in Nursing Science in 2000.